AntCas/antcas.github.io/src/pages/blog/2018-11-27-swarm-evolution.md

 ![Diagram showing evenly spaced vision neurons around circular body of organism](/images/blog/swarmvolution/Senses.svg "Senses Diagram")

-Therefore, if there is more than one enemy or ally in a certain direction, they can only sense the nearest.
+So if there is more than one enemy or ally in a certain direction, they can only sense the nearest.

-They are in a way both “near-sighted” and “round-sighted”.
+They are both “near-sighted” and “round-sighted”.
 They can see the closest enemy or ally to them in all directions and they have a sense of how far away that creature is within the limits of their vision.

-If there are no creatures within their visual range, then they can’t see anything.
+They can’t see anything if there are no creatures within their visual range.

 Imagine they are fish in the ocean.
 Beyond a certain point, all they can see is the darkness of the ocean.